Truth or Dare (2018 film): Plot

-Olivia Barron is a college senior who is seen by others as a good girl who always puts others' needs before her own.
-During her last spring break, although she initially plans to build houses with Habitat for Humanity, her best friend Markie Cameron convinces her to come to Mexico with their friends instead.
-At a bar, Olivia meets a man named Carter who invites them to go drinking at an abandoned church.
+Olivia Barron is a college student who always puts others' needs before her own.
+She plans to build houses with Habitat for Humanity over spring break, but her best friend, Markie Cameron, convinces her to join their friends in Mexico.
+At a bar, Olivia meets a man named Carter, who invites the group to party at an abandoned church.
 There, Carter suggests they play truth or dare.
-During the game, their friend Tyson Curran reveals that Olivia has a secret crush on Lucas Moreno, Markie's boyfriend, which she denies.
+During the game, their friend Tyson Curran reveals that Olivia has a crush on Lucas Moreno, Markie's boyfriend, which she denies.
 Carter admits that he tricked them into playing a supernatural version of the game and warns them to do whatever the game asks or they will be killed.

-Back at school, Olivia sees hallucinations calling on her to pick truth or dare.
+Back at school, hallucinations call on Olivia to pick truth or dare.
 She picks "truth" and blurts out that Markie has been serially unfaithful to Lucas.
 The friends learn that Ronnie, another friend, was forced to kill himself after failing to complete a dare.
-Lucas picks "truth" and admits that he has always had feelings for Olivia.
-Markie is forced to break Olivia's hand while their closeted friend Brad Chang is forced to admit to his father that he is gay.
+Lucas picks "truth" and admits to having feelings for Olivia.
+Markie is forced to break Olivia's hand, and their closeted friend, Brad Chang, is forced to tell his father he is gay.

-Tyson remains in disbelief of the reality of the game’s consequences.
-He is then killed when he lies during his turn.
+Tyson disbelieves the game's consequences and dies after lying during his turn.
 The group discovers a story online about a woman named Giselle Hammond who lit a woman on fire in Mexico while playing truth or dare.
 They arrange a meeting with her through social media.
-Giselle reveals that her friends were playing the game in that same church.
-One friend, Sam Meehan, got drunk and began trashing the place.
-When they got home, the game somehow continued and only she and Carter survived.
-Carter was dared to involve more players in the game to give themselves more time before it became their turn again.
-Giselle reveals that she has been dared to kill Olivia and tries to shoot her, but her friend Penelope Amari dives in front and is killed instead.
+Giselle reveals that one of her friends, Sam Meehan, got drunk and trashed the church.
+When they got home, the game continued, and only she and Carter survived.
+Carter was dared to involve more players to give themselves more time before taking their turn again.
+It is then revealed that Giselle has been dared to kill Olivia and she attempts to shoot her, but Olivia's friend Penelope Amari dives in front and dies instead.
 Having failed her dare, Giselle is forced to kill herself.